-Figure F.9.
-Progressive Increase in Amplitude and Return to Homeostasis
+Figure F.5.
+Decrease in Amplitude (Suppression)

-Figure F.10.
-Progressive Increase in Amplitude Followed by a Progressive Decrease in Amplitude
+Figure F.6.
+Progressive Decrease in Amplitude (Suppression)

 4.12.4.
 Temporary Baseline Change.
 Not all baseline changes are diagnostic of deception.
 For example, a permanent baseline change is not diagnostic of deception and is believed to be more a by-product of behavior (i.e. sensor slippage) than physiology.
+Also, research has shown that a temporary decrease in baseline is not diagnostic.

 4.12.4.1.
-Temporary baseline changes are considered diagnostic of deception.
-A temporary baseline change is said to occur when the amplitude of the respiration cycle troughs, representing the point of maximum exhalation, temporarily increases or decreases relative to the homeostatic or pre-stimulus tonic level.
+A temporary increase in baseline (Figure F.7) is considered diagnostic of deception.
+A temporary increase in baseline is said to occur when the amplitude of the respiration cycle troughs, representing the point of maximum exhalation, temporarily increases relative to the homeostatic or pre-stimulus tonic level.